Hiking the Six Foot Track

 I set of with the intention of making it to Alum Creek Reserve campsite before the main heat of the day and having a rest and stocking up on water for the long push to Black Range campsite, but I left camp at 8am and it was already warming up fast.
 While hiking to Alum Creek Reserve Camp I was passed by several trail runners.
 It appears to be a popular past time, running very long distances through bush trails.
 They have a race along the 6 foot track every year, the winner completes the marathon distance in 3 hours 15 minutes.
 Crazy time.

 Alum creek campground has several riverside campsites with a running creek which provides water for drinking.
-There was no toilet or shelter but the tranquility of a more wilderness area.
+There is also a toilet in this quieter camping area.
 I filled up a total of 4 litres of water which I treated with a Steripen just to ensure it was drinkable.
-By 10am it was already 30 degrees so I thought I would need 4 liters before the campsite which was 12 kilometers to the next water.
+By 10am it was already 30 degrees so I thought I would need 4 litres before the campsite which was 12 kilometres to the next water.

 From Alum Creek the track rises and rises with little respite until I reached the top of the ridge at about 12pm.
 It was hot and I had already consumed about 3 liters in the short time from Alum Creek.
 I had to make the rest of the water last the final flatish section to Black Range Campsite.
 After several extended rest stops I reached the campsite at 2.30pm.
 By this time I had no water left but I was very well hydrated and not concerned about having no water.